 Prior to being diagnosed, my life lacked meaning, purpose and connection.
 I didn’t see the true value of myself and I didn’t have an identity.
 So no, I don’t believe that God gave me BPD but through it I have found myself and connected with others more deeply.

 So if you are struggling with your faith or your spirituality you are not alone.
-Realise it is what makes you, unique.
+It is what makes you, unique.

 If this is important to you.
 Ask your clinicians to support you in pursuing your spirituality.
 Whether that’s helping you incorporate prayer into your daily routine, using mindfulness to help you connect to a higher power and to help you make goals for attending faith-based groups.